3ximus/bb-cli/README.md

 # include branch name at beggining of the pull request (useful to link with jira tickets)
 include_branch_name: true

+# define custom status for jira tickets, to more easily filter by the preset options
+jira_status:
+  inprogress: ['In Progress', 'Selected for Development']
+  todo: ['À FAIRE']
+  open: ['OUVERT', 'To estimate_T']

 ```

 ### Setup autocompletion